One week before Christmas and no gift in sight?

 In 140 characters – short and sweet

-Well, actually in 140 characters or less.
-No Twitter account needed.
-No money required – just a bit of time.
-No reason to fall under the glamour of the pre-holiday commercialization craze.
-Just a seed for a story that you need to let grow and trim back into shape.
+Well, actually in 280 characters or less as Twitter has recently doubled its tweet length.
+No Twitter account or money is required – just a bit of time.
+There’s no reason to fall under the glamour of the pre-holiday commercialization craze.
+All you need is a seed for a story that you can let grow and trim back into shape.
 You can do the old-school thing and write or type it on a decorative piece of paper.
 Then just stuff it into a little stocking.
 Of course, you can text or WhatsApp your gift of twiction as well.
 In search of ideas?
-Then take a peek at some of the twictions from my creative writing students.
+Then take a peek at some of the twiction from my creative writing students.